Oregon Opportunity Grant

 Preliminary Information for 2016-17:

 Award Priority: Effective for the 2016-17 academic year, Oregon Opportunity Grants will be awarded first to students with the greatest financial need.
-OSAC will use a student's federally calculated expected family contribution (EFC) to determine financial need and will award grants based on students' EFCs, starting with EFCs of $0.
+OSAC will use the federally calculated Expected Family Contribution (EFC) to determine financial need and will award grants based on students' EFCs, starting with EFCs of $0.
 This is a change in policy resulting from the Legislative Assembly's passage of House Bill 2407 during the 2015 regular legislative session.
 OSAC will continue to make awards until funds are exhausted.
 However, since this is a completely new awarding process, we are not yet able to determine what the maximum EFC limit will be for 2016-17 awards or when funds will be exhausted.
 NOTE: even if you received the Oregon Opportunity Grant in prior years and filed your FAFSA early, you may not receive a grant if you have a relatively high EFC.

 2016-17 Award Amounts: A fixed amount of $2,250 is available for full-time, full-year attendance at any eligible Oregon-based postsecondary institution.
 Students' financial need must have been at or above $2,250 to be considered.
 OSAC releases a portion of the award to the student's school account at the start of each academic term (quarter or semester) and prorates awards for students enrolled at least half time.

 Three Steps to Apply for an Oregon Opportunity Grant